bernhard-pfann/lad-gpt/README.md

 ```

 ### Assets Description:
-- <code>assets/input/chat.txt:</code> The input file needs to be an exported WhatsApp chat.
+- <code>assets/input/chat.txt:</code> The input file needs to be an exported WhatsApp chat (without media).
 - <code>assets/output/:</code> The encoded training/validation data and the trained model will be written into this localtion.
 - <code>assets/models/model.pt:</code> Trained pytorch model object.